October 16, 2012, Posted by admin in Baked Goods, Cakes & Cupcakes, Campania, dolci, Food, Food & Groceries, Recipe, Salerno, Sicilia

 Place the bottom layer of sponge cake on a plate and sprinkle it with Amaretto

-Spread half the ricotta cream on top.
-Then a new layer of sponge sprinkled with Amaretto, topped with ricotta cream and finished off with the last layer of sponge.
+Add a new layer of sponge sprinkled with Amaretto, topped with ricotta cream and finish off with the last layer of sponge.

 Roll out the marzipan in a big circle between two sheets of cling film and use it to cover the cake.